 Instant Pot Corn on the Cob

-- 1 cup water
+- 1 cup cold water

-- 4–8 ears of corn
+- 1-8 ears of corn

-- When Instant Pot says Off or switches to Keep Warm mode, release the pressure by turning sealing valve to Venting position until the pin drops don.
+- When Instant Pot says Off or switches to Keep Warm mode, turn sealing valve to Venting position until the pin drops down.
+Open the lid and your corn on the cob is ready!

-- Open the lid and your corn on the cob is ready!
-Isn’t it amazing?!
-Serve with butter and salt.
-And my other favourite part – keep corn warm all day in Instant Pot with Keep Warm feature as nobody likes cold corn.
+- Serve with butter and salt.
+And my other favorite part – keep corn warm all day in Instant Pot with Keep Warm feature as nobody likes cold corn.

 - Store: Leftover corn will keep in the fridge for up to 5 days in an airtight container.